HHArrowood/DropletSimulation/README.md

 ## Authors

-The primary author of this code in its current form is H. Arrowood, for a dissertation project completed at the University of North Carolina at Chapel Hill
+The primary author of this code in its current form is H. Arrowood, for a dissertation project completed at the University of North Carolina at Chapel Hill.
 Portions of this code were adapted from pre-existing work from the dissertation projects of C. Falcon and J. Lin.
 More detailed attributions are included in comments.